June-Jepkurui-png/June-portfolio/README.md

 ## Future Improvements.

-- Add more project cards with links
+- Add more project cards with links.
 - Integrate JavaScript for interactive features
 - Deploy the website using GitHub Pages or Netlify
 - Add a contact form that sends emails